SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageTour.rst

 .. testcode:: functions

     (swift) func addAllTheInts(theInts : Int...) -> Int {
-              var Sum = 0
+                var sum = 0
                 for i in theInts {
-                Sum += i
+                    sum += i
                 }
-              return Sum
+                return sum
             }
     (swift) addAllTheInts()
     // r4 : Int = 0
     (swift) addAllTheInts(42, 597, 12)
     // r5 : Int = 651

 Variable argument lists act like an array of the element type within the function body.
 Compared to C, Swift variable argument lists are type safe, and much more convenient to use.

 Pattern Matching
 ----------------